zenna/halisi/docs/progress.md

 - Domain conversion, e.g. set-of-boxes -> convex-hull(set-of-boxes)
 - Refinement - using analytical or numerical methods to get a better approximation
 - Approximating Implicit Growth

+__Subgoal Status__:
+I have begun an implementation of discrete domains on the integers.
+I need to decide what the main operations I shall support for all random variables should be:

 __TODO Implement:__
 - Abstracting a random primitive